 Interviews can seem scary; walking into an unfamiliar office to persuade a stranger to give you a job is no easy feat.
 But, even if public speaking gives you nightmares, Her Campus has the answers to ensure that collegiettes can stride confidently into any interview, equipped to demonstrate what an asset she would be to the organization.

 While it’s fun to try new trends, there’s a time and a place for everything.
-“Dress the part,” says Kayla Riley, a senior at the University of Maine.
+“Dress the part,” says Kayla Riley from the University of Maine.
 “This should go without saying, but you need to dress professionally to make a strong impression.
 Leave the miniskirt at home.”

 Treat a job interview like dinner with a boyfriend’s ultra-conservative grandparents, no matter how casual the company is.
 Avoid bright nail polish, flashy jewelry and clothing that shows off any kind of cleavage: breasts, toes or butt.
 Pull your hair back or blow-dry it and wear it down and wear a simple outfit—try a black pencil skirt and a modest blouse with closed-toe shoes.
 It’ll not only impress your interviewer, but will also focus his or her attention on what you’re saying rather than judging your style.